AlanCoding/awx-1/docs/prompting.md

 launched (typical example is a null `inventory`), then the job should be created in an "error" state with `job_explanation` containing a summary of what happened.

+### Scenarios to have Coverage for

+ - variable precedence
+   - schedule has survey answers for WFJT survey
+   - WFJT has node that has answers to JT survey
+   - on launch, the schedule answers override all others
+ - POST to associate credential to WFJT node
+   - requires admin to WFJT and execute to JT
+   - this is in addition to the restriction of `ask_credential_on_launch`